-Join Tim Grey for an in-depth discussion in this video Split toning, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Split toning, part of Photoshop: Raw Workshop (2013).

 If you were to just randomly stumble upon the split toning controls in Adobe Camera Raw and apply them to an image you might not think they were all that worthwhile for most photographs or maybe not for any photographs.
 Let me show you what I mean and then I'll show you exactly how I do use split toning in certain situations.
 You can see that split toning provides controls for highlights and shadows and specifically color controls.
 We can essentially add individual color tints to the highlights versus the shadows in an image.
 To get started though, we need to increase saturation for the color.
 So the first step is to increase saturation for highlights or shadows or both.

 I'll go ahead and increase significantly the saturation for both Highlights and Shadows, so that we get an exaggerated effect.
 You can probably already see why many photographers might think these are not the most useful controls in the world.
 I'll then shift the hue, so I'll take the hue for the highlights into a sort of greenish tone, and I'll take the hue for the shadows into a magenta tone.
 I'll increase the saturation for shadows a just little bit so we can see that color better.
 And of course, I've really just made the image look even worse.

 But the point here is just to illustrate that we have a green tint in the highlights and a magenta tint in the shadows.
 I can of course reduce the overall saturation if I want to tone down the effect.
 But let's also take a look at the balance slider.
 We can shift the balance between highlights and shadows.
 In other words, at what tonal value do we define the separation between the bright areas and the dark areas in the image.
 Or, put more clearly, how do we want to balance the green versus magenta?
 If I drag over toward the left, more of the image will be considered shadow areas, and therefore, we'll see more magenta.